willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 ## Inductor

 The voltage across an *inductor* is directly proportional to the *time rate of change* of current through the inductor.
-We can express the inductor's $i$-$v$ relationship in mathematical notation as:
+We can express the inductor's $i$-$v$ relationship in mathematical notation as,

 <p>$v = \text L \, \dfrac{di}{dt}$</p>